 The morning of Nov.
-4, as the “red mirage” phenomenon was in full effect, anxious Biden supporters worried that Trump had done it again; that he shocked the country by disproving projections of a Biden landslide just as he did in 2016.
+4, as the “red mirage” phenomenon was in full effect, anxious Biden supporters worried that Trump had done it again – that he shocked the country by disproving projections of a Biden landslide just as he did in 2016.

 Polls were watched most intensively in the three “blue wall” states: Pennsylvania, Michigan and Wisconsin.
-Biden’s easiest path to election depended on rebuilding that wall, and despite having far more options at this stage in the race, still partially does with Pennsylvania’s 20 electoral votes technically still up in the air.
+Biden’s easiest path to election depended on rebuilding that wall, and despite having far more options at this stage in the race, it’s still crucial with Pennsylvania’s 20 electoral votes technically still up in the air.
 In these three states, the pre-election averages showed that the Biden-Harris campaign had nothing to worry about.

 Trump’s “silent majority,” a group of voters that are secretive about their support for the president, is very real, and most impactful in the Midwest.
 In Pennsylvania, Michigan and Wisconsin, Trump supporters who kept their views close to their chest turned out and toppled the polling margin.

 Pollsters knew they had to adjust their models to account for the silent Trump vote, and they didn’t.
 Although, to slightly reign in the poll-bashing, an inherently under-the-radar demographic like the silent majority is difficult to track.
 This is exactly why it is a voting bloc that surprises at the polls on election day and exposes polling flaws.